 FRE 381.
 Selected Studies (3) A course devoted to topics of interest to students and faculty.
+May be repeated for credit as topics vary.
 Prerequisites: FRE 201-202 or their equivalents.
 Course taught in French.

 FRE 401-402.
 Independent Study (credit to be assigned) Individual research on a particular aspect of French language or literature.
 Prerequisites: FRE 201-202 or their equivalents.
 Course taught in French.